cyrilondon/rover-project/README.md

 	at com.game.domain.application.GameServiceImpl.execute(GameServiceImpl.java:57)
 ```

 But let's suppose now that the Rover has been successfully initialized and has to take some moves.
-Evidently, at each move its position has to be validated by the very same checks but we do not want to throw an initialization error with error code [ERR-001].
+Evidently, at each move its position has to be validated by the very same checks but in this new context, we do NOT want to throw an initialization error with the error code [ERR-001].

-We want to throw a different exception, which could be eventually caught by the service layer to take some actions: by example in our case to remove the Rover from the Plateau and to mark its last position on the Plateau as free.
+We would like to throw a different exception, which could be eventually caught by the service layer to take some actions: by example in our case to remove the Rover from the Plateau and to mark its last position on the Plateau as free.

-This is very easy thanks to our <code>ValidationNotificationHandler</code> interface: we just need to inject another one, which in case of a wrong move will throw this time a <code>IllegalRoverMoveException</code> exception, with error code <code>[ERR-004]</code>.
+This is very easy thanks to our <code>[ValidationNotificationHandler](src/main/java/com/game/domain/model/validation/ValidationNotificationHandler.java)</code> interface: we just need to inject another implementation, which in case of a wrong move will throw this time a <code>[IllegalRoverMoveException](src/main/java/com/game/domain/model/exception/IllegalRoverMoveException.java)</code> exception, with error code <code>[ERR-004]</code>.

 Below is the exception stacktrace when a Rover asked to move few steps will end up going out of the Plateau.
 We notice that the error message is exactly the same as above (concerning the Y-position out of the plateau), but the type of exception as well as the error code have changed: *com.game.domain.model.exception.IllegalRoverMoveException: [ERR-004] Rover with Y-position [7] is out of the Plateau with height [6]*